sheldonucr/ucr-eecs168-lab/lab2/README.md

 * Your NAND gate layout

-* An DRC Result with `no errors` for your NAND gate layout.
+* An DRC Result with `CLEAN` for your NAND gate layout.

-* An LVS Result with `CLEAN` for your NAND gate layout.
+* An LVS Result with `PASS` for your NAND gate layout.

 * Some of the issues if you have (One paragraph)